QCAT decisions about adults

 - make appointments for adults who have decision making capacity

 - suspend the power of an attorney acting under a power of attorney

-- investigate allegations of neglect, exploitation or abuse against the adult by his or her guardian, attorney, guardian or others acting under informal decision making arrangements.
+- investigate allegations of neglect, exploitation or abuse against the adult by their guardian, attorney, administrator or others acting under informal decision making arrangements.
 These complaints can be referred to the Office of the Public Guardian for further investigation.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.